bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_sub_mult_divide.png

 Basic operations are simple with NumPy.
 If you want to find the sum of the elements in an array, you'd use **sum()**.
-This works for 1D arrays, 2D arrays, and arrays in higher dimentions.
+This works for 1D arrays, 2D arrays, and arrays in higher dimensions.

 **Input:**